 The offside of this is the potential of competition as these trade hubs have been in the same spot for ages and a lot of mission runners have taken up trading in these spots as a way to supplement their daily income.

-Much in the same way as mission hubs, for each incursion there pop up hubs where players gather to team up and organize themselves before running the incursion.
-In these systems profit can be made from ammo, other consumables and even some ships and modules in the same way as in mission hubs.
+Much in the same way as mission hubs, for each incursion, there are pop up hubs where players gather to team up and organize themselves before running the incursion.
+In these systems, a profit can be made from ammo, other consumables and even some ships and modules in the same way as in mission hubs.

 However, contrary to mission hubs, incursions move around, meaning that there is never a set place to do business.
 And it's usually the early bird that gets the worm as being the first one to set up trade contracts gives the greatest profit.

 This change in prices can be used to profit.
-By purchasing the product in mass when the price is low and then holding on to the product until the price increases again a nice profit can be made.
-If the cycle occurs within the span of 3 months you could even re-list the item immediately at the desired sell price.
+By purchasing the product in mass when the price is low and then holding on to the product until the price increases again, a nice profit can be made.
+If the cycle occurs within the span of three months, you could even re-list the item immediately at the desired sell price.

-The second trick I am going to share requires finding someone who is attempting a market manipulation ( meaning he is arbitrarily trying to increase the price of a product far above what is normal).
-Often the perpetrators of market manipulations do a sloppy work.
-The tend to concentrate on a single region and forget near lying ones.
-If you see an obvious ongoing market manipulation you should check the nearest regions to see if you can purchase the product there for a reasonable price.
-If so you should grab a boatful and head back.
+The second trick I am going to share requires finding someone who is attempting a market manipulation (meaning he is arbitrarily trying to increase the price of a product far above what is normal).
+The perpetrators of market manipulations often do sloppy work.
+The tend to concentrate on a single region and forget nearby ones.
+If you see an obvious ongoing market manipulation, you should check the nearest regions to see if you can purchase the product there for a reasonable price.
+If so, you should grab a boatful and head back.

 Now comes the tricky part.
-You don't want to drop everything on the market at once but let it dribble in slowly 2-3 items at once, with a few minutes between each sale, at a price considerably lower that the market manipulator is setting.
+You don't want to drop everything on the market at once but let it dribble in slowly two to three items at once, with a few minutes between each sale, at a price considerably lower that the market manipulator is setting.
 Usually they will buy up the few items to keep their momentum earning you nice profit.